Valkirie/HandheldCompanion/README.md

 ## Supported Devices
 - AYA Neo and its different versions
 - AYA Next and its different versions
+- Aya Neo Air and it's different versions
 - ONEXPLAYER MINI and its different versions (Intel, AMD, Gundam)
-- GPD WIN Max 2
+- GPD WIN Max 2 (Intel and AMD)

 ## Supported Sensors
 - Bosch BMI160 (and similar)